Xeralp-R/TicTacToe/ProjectDocumentation.md

 rather than dwell on further improvement.
 Thank you!

+PS.
+If the thing crashes, please just reload— I don't know why, but sometimes, it just crashes.
+I have never been able to reproduce that behavior in XCode, so I can't figure out the cause.

 ### Brent

 Well, omce I heard Rex say we were gonna make an AI, I thought